macluky/cBBp_Dragon/README.md

 ![alt tag](https://licensebuttons.net/l/by-nc-nd/3.0/88x31.png)

 https://creativecommons.org/licenses/by-nc-nd/3.0/us/
-This pack is originally made by cBBp.
+This pack is originally made by cBBp who has given me permission to maintain this mod.
 This licence does not forfait any original licences.